EvHaus/react-pdf-charts/README.md

 There's also `/examples/client` which is a small little web server which you can use to test `react-pdf`'s web-only APIs like `PDFViewer` and `PDFDownloadLink`.
 To run that example, use `cd examples/client && bun install && bun start`.

+You can also play around with the library on StackBlitz [here](https://stackblitz.com/edit/react-pdf-charts-starter?file=src%2FApp.tsx).

 ### Known Issues

 - [ ] Only `recharts` and `victory` have been tested.
 In theory `react-pdf-charts` should work with others charting libraries (like `highcharts`) but those haven't been tested yet.